-- · Port Range Forward.
-Set up public services or other specialized Internet applications on your network. - · Port Trigger.
-To set up triggered ranges and forwarded ranges for Internet applications, click this tab. - UPnP Forward.
+- · Port Range Forwarding.
+Set up public services or other specialized Internet applications on your network. - Port Triggering.
+To set up triggered ranges and forwarded ranges for Internet applications, click this tab. - UPnP Forwarding.
 Use this screen to alter UPnP forwarding settings. - DMZ.
-Click this tab to allow one local user to be exposed to the Internet for use of special-purpose services.
+Click this tab to allow one local user to be exposed to the Internet for use of special-purpose services. - QoS.
+Enable QoS (Quality of Service) to maximize network performance.